 The Bloomberg MSCI Euro Corporate High Yield Climate Paris-Aligned ESG Select Index is designed to meet the minimum standards of the EU Paris Aligned Benchmark (PAB) label.
-The index sets an initial 50% + 1% buffer (50.5% in total) decarbonization of absolute GHG emissions and EVIC-based GHG intensity relative to the Bloomberg European High Yield 3% Issuer Capped Index ("Parent Index"), followed by an annual 7% + 10% buffer (7.7% in total) decarbonization trajectory of both measures.
-The index uses an optimization approach to achieve the decarbonization trajectory and aims to increase the weight of issuers that meet carbon reduction targets, increase the weight of green revenue versus fossil-fuel based revenue, increase the Industry Adjusted Score of the index, and ensure that the minimum weight applicable to the portion of the index comprised of securities that qualify as having Sustainable Exposure, is set to a minimum threshold of 15% + 3.33% buffer (15.5% in total).
-To be included, securities must be high yield, EUR-denominated, fixed-rate, corporate bond with a minimum MSCI ESG Rating of B. The index excludes issuers with a "Red" MSCI ESG Controversy Flag, and negatively screens issuers that are involved in activities that are restricted per Article 12 of the Delegated Act1.
+The index sets an initial 50% + 1% buffer (50.5% in total) decarbonization of absolute GHG emissions and EVIC-based carbon intensity relative to the Bloomberg European High Yield 3% Issuer Capped Index ("Parent Index"), followed by an annual 7% + 10% buffer (7.7% in total) decarbonization trajectory of both measures.
+The index uses an optimization approach to achieve the decarbonization trajectory and aims to increase the weight of issuers that meet carbon reduction targets, increase the weight of green revenue versus fossil-fuel based revenue, and increase the ESG score of the index, while minimizing turnover and active total risk.
+To be included, securities must be high yield, EUR-denominated, fixed-rate, corporate bond with a minimum MSCI ESG Rating of B. The index excludes issuers with a "Red" MSCI ESG Controversy score, or that are not covered by MSCI ESG Controversies, and negatively screens issuers that are involved in activities that are restricted per Article 12 of the Delegated Acts1.
 Additionally, issuers with involvement in nuclear weapons, civilian firearms, and unconventional oil and gas are also excluded.
+From October 2022, the index is optimized to ensure that the minimum weight applicable to the portion of the index comprised of securities that quality as having Sustainable Exposure, is set to a minimum threshold of 15% + 3.33% buffer (15.5% in total).
 The index was created in July 2023, with history backfilled to October 2020.